fhiso/basic-concepts/triples-discovery.md

-Except when the *discovery IRI* is a *namespace name* as defined in §4.2 of [Basic Concepts], a *conformant* server *shall* issue an HTTP redirect response with a `Location` header which contains the URL of a resource containing a description of the *discovery* *term* in the selected format.
+Except when the *discovery IRI* is a *namespace name* as defined in §4.2 of [Basic Concepts], a *conformant* server *shall* issue an HTTP redirect response with a `Location` header containing the URL of a resource containing a description of the *discovery* *term* in the selected format including the *required triples* given in {§required-triples}.
 This redirect *should* use a 303 "See Other" redirect, and *must not* be a permanent redirect such as a 301 "Moved Permanently".
-If the *discovery IRI* is a *namespace name*, a redirect *may* be produced but is not *required*.

 {.note}  A redirect is *required* when the *discovery IRI* is a *term name* to avoid confusing the *term name* with the document